-1. When as a result of a complaint or his own investigation the CEO determines that a peddler on private property is in violation of the Rules or Standards of this Section, he shall provide written notice of the violation to the permit holder and the private property owner.

-- 2. The notice shall contain the following information: - a. the specific facts or conditions which constitute the violation; - b. an order to correct the violation by taking specified actions; - c. the amount of the penalty to the permit holder and landowner if the violation continues; - d. a warning that a failure to correct the violation will result in a suspension of the permit and fines for the property owner and permit holder; - e. a statement that the permit holder and the property owner have the right to appeal the notice pursuant to Section601(G)(4)(a) of this Ordinance and that failure to appeal could preclude the permit holder and property owner challenging the Codes Enforcement Officer's determination in subsequent proceedings, but that filing an appeal does not stop the accrual of penalties. - 3.
+- 1. When as a result of a complaint or his own investigation the CEO determines that a peddler on private property is in violation of the Rules or Standards of this Section, he shall provide written notice of the violation to the permit holder and the private property owner. - 2.
+The notice shall contain the following information: - a. the specific facts or conditions which constitute the violation; - b. an order to correct the violation by taking specified actions; - c. the amount of the penalty to the permit holder and landowner if the violation continues; - d. a warning that a failure to correct the violation will result in a suspension of the permit and fines for the property owner and permit holder; - e. a statement that the permit holder and the property owner have the right to appeal the notice pursuant to Section601(G)(4)(a) of this Ordinance and that failure to appeal could preclude the permit holder and property owner challenging the Codes Enforcement Officer's determination in subsequent proceedings, but that filing an appeal does not stop the accrual of penalties. - 3.
 Penalties when a violation is not corrected within five (5) business days after the date of notice of violation, both the peddler and the private property owner shall be subject to the following penalties: - a.
 Suspension of permit and of the ability to apply for a new permit, for up to two (2) years; - b.
 Fifty dollars (\$50.00) for each day of violation after the date of notice; - c.
 One hundred dollars (\$100.00) for each day of operation while under suspension. - 4.
 Appeal any peddler or property owner adversely affected by decision of the CEO may appeal in accordance with the provisions of this Ordinance.

-Section 526.A Food Trucks {Effective 12/17/14, amended 01/04/22}
+Section 526.A Food Trucks (Effective 12/17/14)

 Food trucks individually and cumulatively have an impact similar to small structures and to other businesses.
 The Town acknowledges that food trucks can be desirable in limited circumstances provided certain standards can be met.
-For businesses and zoning districts that specifically allow food trucks as an accessory use and for Temporary Activities which are reasonably expected to draw additional visitors to Freeport that will use food trucks, the following standards shall be met:
+For businesses and zoning districts that specifically allow food trucks and for special events that will use food trucks as a temporary activity, the following standards shall be met:

-- 1. For permitted uses that allow the use of a food truck as an accessory use: - A. The food truck must be located on the same property as the permitted use or on an adjacent property if the owner of the land on which the permitted use is located has a legal agreement with the property owner and - B. Customers of the food truck must have access to restrooms on the same property that are connected to the public sewer system or a sub-surface wastewater disposal system.
-An agreement with the host permitting the use of restrooms on the site must be submitted.

-- C. One food truck is allowed at any given time, except that the host permitted use may have up to three trucks, for no more than three days, no more than three times in any calendar year. - D. Site plan review is not required for the use of a food truck as an accessory use on a property that has already received site plan review. - E. Food trucks may only be open for business during the host businesses hours of operation; however, the hours of operation cannot be earlier or later than those included in Sec.
-526A.2.L. below. - F. Required accessible parking and accessible access to any accessible building(s) entrance(s) may not be displaced by the food truck and any associated appurtenances.
-For the purposes of this standard, the term "accessible" shall refer to parking spaces, building entrances, and access routes that were designed with the intent to meet the Americans with Disabilities Act standards for Accessible Design. - G. The property owner(s) must obtain a yearly permit from the Freeport Codes Enforcement Officer to permit the food truck as an accessory use and demonstrate that the standards of Section 526.A.1.A-F will be met.
+- A. For permitted uses that allow the use of a food truck as an accessory use: - 1. the food truck must be located on the same property as the permitted use or on an adjacent property if the owner of the land on which the permitted use is located has a legal agreement with the property owner and - 2. customers of the food truck must have access to restrooms on the same property that are connected to the public sewer system or a sub-surface wastewater disposal system.
+An agreement with the host permitted use to use the restrooms on the site must be submitted. - 3.
+One food truck is allowed at any given time, except that the host permitted use may have up to three trucks, for no more than three days, no more than three times in any calendar year. - 4.
+Site plan review is not required for the use of a food truck as an accessory use on a property that has already received site plan review. - 5.
+Food trucks may be open for business during the host businesses hours of operation; however, the hours of operation cannot be earlier or later than those included in Sec.
+526A.B.12 below.

-2. All food trucks must:
+B. All food trucks must: